Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Convert HTML to PDF
 -------------------

-Converts HTML document to PDF document with the help of Microsoft Flow.
+Converts HTML document to PDF document with the help of Power Automate (Microsoft Flow).
 You can find more examples in `this article <../how-tos/documents/convert-html-to-pdf.html>`_.

 .. note:: There could be an issue converting certain symbols such as £.
 Add the following line in the HTML head element